Can Daniel Sprong help Penguins in do-or-die game?

 Sidney Crosby, Jake Guentzel and Patric Hornqvist have been phenomenal this postseason, but they can’t do it on their own.
 To make matters worse, it’s clear that Phil Kessel and Evgeni Malkin aren’t healthy, so that means that they need even more from guys like Conor Sheary, Carl Hagelin, Riley Sheahan, Derick Brassard and Bryan Rust.

-Those five players have combined to score one assist in the first five games of this series.
+Those five players have combined for one assist in the first five games of this series.
 Yes, Hagelin missed three games because of an injury, but you get the point.
 They’re clearly too top-heavy right now.

 Enter Daniel Sprong.